ros2/ros2_documentation/source/Tutorials/Demos/Logging-and-logger-configuration.rst

 Console output formatting
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would like more or less verbose formatting, you can use ``RCUTILS_CONSOLE_OUTPUT_FORMAT`` environment variable.
+If you would like more or less verbose formatting, you can use the ``RCUTILS_CONSOLE_OUTPUT_FORMAT`` environment variable.
 For example, to additionally get the timestamp and location of the log calls, stop the demo and restart it with the environment variable set:

 .. tabs::